AutoDRIVE-Ecosystem/AutoDRIVE-Simulator-Containerization/README.md

 # AutoDRIVE Simulator: Docker Containerization

-This branch provides the necessary resources to build and run a Docker image for [AutoDRIVE Simulator](https://github.com/Tinker-Twins/AutoDRIVE/tree/AutoDRIVE-Simulator).
+This branch hosts the necessary resources to build and run a Docker image for [AutoDRIVE Simulator](https://github.com/Tinker-Twins/AutoDRIVE/tree/AutoDRIVE-Simulator).

 > [!NOTE]
 > - It is assumed that [Docker](https://docs.docker.com/engine/install) is installed.